 My name is Colin.
 I’m a rider.
 I’m a dad.
 I’m a husband.
 I’m a teacher.
 I’m a racer.

-Five years ago, I was somebody else.
+Six years ago, I was somebody else.
 My lower back ached, I had two torn menisci, I was flabby, and I was out of shape.
-I had always thought I was in okay shape, with at least a good base health, but, as I was nearing 40, I quickly realized that perhaps I WAS in okay shape–in the past–and maybe I HAD a good base health–in the past–but that then.
-Now, looking in the mirror, I WASN’T and I DIDN’T.
+I always thought I was in okay shape, with at least a fair base health, but, as I was nearing 40, I quickly realized that I WAS in okay shape, and I HAD a good base health–but that was long ago.

-I was 39 years of age, and I was kind of a mess.
-After all of the time spent hatching into an adult–getting an education, becoming an adult, becoming a husband, becoming a father, becoming a father again, and then burying a parent after a lengthy illness–it all went sideways.
+I was 39 years old, and to be honest, I was kind of a mess.
+After all of the time spent hatching into an adult–getting an education, becoming an adult, becoming a husband, becoming a father, becoming a father again, and then burying a parent after a lengthy illness–it all sort of went sideways physically.

 I needed a change.

-So, on many nights throughout the winter, after putting my kids to bed, I went riding.
+And so it came to be that on many nights throughout the winter, after putting my children to bed, I went riding.

 However, one challenge I still have difficulty with is how to become a better rider.
 You see, even though I ride as hard as I can (usually), try as hard as I can (most of the time), and ride as often as I can (as often as I can), I always feel like I’m just not as good as the other riders.
-I’m never last place, but I’m very often close to it.
+I’m never last place (okay, maybe once or twice), but I’m very often close to it.
 I guess I’m okay with being just okay, but if pressed, I have to admit that I really would like to place better in races.

-I know I’m becoming a better rider because I can feel it and see the improvements, but when I race, or ride with better riders (which is everybody), I feel like a big old loser.
-Again, I guess I’m okay with that, but not really.
+I know I’m becoming a better rider because I can see the improvements in my technique and overall fitness, but when I race, or ride with better riders (which is everybody), I just don’t seem to measure up.
+Again, I guess I’m okay with that…

 Everyone has their excuses for not being a better rider, but mine are worse.

 Okay, I know my excuses aren’t worse, but they sure feel like it.
-At every race, on every ride, and each time I see other riders, I feel like I’m the anomaly.
-Remember that game on Sesame Street, “Which one of these is not like the others?”.
+At every race, and on every ride, I feel like I’m the anomaly.
+Remember that Sesame Street game, “Which one of these is not like the others?”.
 It’s me.
 I’m not like the others.

-I’m not like the others because I weigh 250 pounds.
-There are plenty of other riders who are my height (6’2″) but there are very few who weigh as much as me.
+I’m not like the others because I’m 6’2″ and weigh 250 pounds.
+Sure, there are plenty of other riders who are my height but there are very few who weigh as much as me.

 Okay, I don’t actually whinny.
 But close to it.
-And I’m the exact opposite of majestic.
+Oh, and I’m the exact opposite of majestic.

-Clydesdale horses lack agility and speed in exchange for raw power.
+Clydesdale horses lack agility and speed in exchange for strength and raw power.
 They are built for the long haul.
 Pfft.
 Somebody should have told that to my body.
-In lieu of agility and speed, I’ve been blessed with…positive energy and enthusiasm.
+In lieu of agility and speed, I have…um, well, I have positive energy and enthusiasm.

 “Did I ever tell you about my worst ride?
 It was AWESOME!”

-All the people I’ve met through cycling are so supportive: the staff at Cycle Solutions (my bike shop); everyone at Joyride 150 (my indoor bike park); Dan Marshall (Head of Substance Projects); my riding buddy John; and a bunch of other people I now consider dear friends.
+All the people I’ve met through cycling are so supportive: my guy Andrew and the staff at Cycle Solutions (my bike shop); Mark, Leslie, and everyone at Joyride 150 (my indoor bike park); Dan Marshall and Substance Projects (my race people); my riding buddy John; Jamie and Evolution Cycles (my weekly series peeps); and the legion of other riders, acquaintances, buddies, pals, soulmates, and otherwise, that I now consider dear friends.

-While my downfall is my weight (and lack of conditioning, and general suckness, and…) my upfall is me.
-Regardless of how I ride, I love riding and everything about it.
-And apparently, it’s infectious, because, when I talk to other riders, and ask them about technique, or get their opinion on something, they not only help me, they get excited about riding too.
+So, while my downfall is my weight (and lack of conditioning, and general suckness, and…) my upfall is me.
+Regardless of how I ride, I love riding and everything about it, and apparently, it’s infectious, because, when I talk to other riders, and ask them about technique, or get their opinion on something, they not only help me, they get excited about riding too.

 Back to when I was 39.
 The summer after I started riding regularly at Joyride, I was on vacation with my family in Mont Ste.
 Anne, and we stumbled on Velerium, a pro mountain bike race.
 Watching the race, I thought “This is cool, maybe I should volunteer to help at a race next season.”

-Throughout the rest of the summer, fall, and winter, I rode my bike, thinking about how cool it would be to help at a race the following summer.
+That summer, fall, and winter, I rode my bike, thinking about how cool it would be to volunteer at a race the following summer.

-Then, one day in March, I was reading Canadian Cycling magazine, and I saw ads for a few bike races.
-They were promoted with words like “Racers race, riders ride”.
+Then, one day in March, while reading Canadian Cycling magazine, and I saw an ad for a bike race that said “Racers race, riders ride”.

-And I rode my bike, thinking about how cool it would be to help at a race the following summer.
+And I rode my bike, thinking about how cool it would be to volunteer at a race the following summer.

-“You should just try racing…”.
-They told me about Paris to Ancaster, and a race series organized by a guy named Dan Marshall”.
+“You should try a race.”.
+They said, and told me about a bike race called Paris to Ancaster, and a mountain bike race series organized by a guy named Dan Marshall.